 Edward Roberts was from Chapel St, Mynydd Isa, the son of William and Hannah Roberts from Chapel St, Mynydd Isa.
 In the 1911 census, the family was William age 60, a general labourer born Mold (Mynydd Isa on 1891 census), Hannah 65 born Caerwys, Edward a collier filler age 24 born Mold, and David an ironmonger assistant age 21.
 The census shows that William and Hannah had 6 children, 5 alive in 1911.
 Other children identified from previous censuses were John born c.
 1884, Hannah born c.
 1880, Martha born c.
 1880..

-Private Edward Roberts of the 5th Btn.
-Royal Welsh Fusiliers died at Gallipoli on 18 August 1915.
+Private Edward Roberts enlisted in Mold and was appointed to the 5th Btn.
+Royal Welsh Fusiliers.
+He entered his first theatre of war – The Balkans (Gallipoli) on the 8th August 1915 and died there just 10 days later.
 Three other Buckley soldiers died at Gallipoli in August/September 1915, Samuel Jones, John William Parry and Emrys Whitley.

 A Memorial Service for Edward was reported in two newspaper accounts.